Paris Air Show

 First held in 1909, the Paris Air Show was held every odd year from 1949 to 2019, when the 53rd Air Show attracted 2,453 exhibitors from 49 countries and occupied more than 125,000 square meters.
-Organizers canceled the 2021 show due to the COVID pandemic and said it would resume in 2023.
+Organizers canceled the 2021 show due to the COVID pandemic.
+It resumed in 2023.

 It is a large trade fair, demonstrating military and civilian aircraft, and is attended by many military forces and the major aircraft manufacturers, often announcing major aircraft sales.

 It starts with four professional days and is then opened to the general public followed from Friday to Sunday.
 The format is similar to Farnborough and the ILA Berlin Air Show, both staged in even years.

 History

 The Paris Air Show traces its history to 1908, when a section of the Paris Motor Show was dedicated to aircraft.

 The following year, a dedicated air show was held at the Grand Palais from 25 September to 17 October, during which 100,000 visitors turned out to see products and innovations from 380 exhibitors.
 There were four further shows before the First World War.
+The show restarted in 1919, and from 1924 it was held every two years before being interrupted again by the Second World War.
+It restarted in 1946 and since 1949, has been held in every odd year.

 The air show continued to be held at the Grand Palais, and from 1949 flying demonstrations were staged at Paris Orly Airport.
 In 1953, the show was relocated from the Grand Palais to Le Bourget.
 The show was drawing international notice in the 1960s.
 Since the 1970s, the show has emerged as the main international reference of the aeronautical sector.